Aos Sí: Etymology

+The term aos sídhe (in reformed spelling, aos sí) derives from aos, meaning "people", and sídhe, the genitive form of síodh, meaning "fairy mound" (cf. Old Irish áes síde).
+The latter word derives from proto-Celtic *sīdos ("abode"), and is related to the English words "seat" and "settle".
+Another name for the aos sí is daoine sí, which likewise means "people of the fairy mound".
+The same terms exist in Scottish Gaelic as aos-sìthe and daoine-sìthe.
+An individual member of the aos sí may be called a síog, anglicised as "sheogue".

+The aos sídhe are commonly referred to in English simply as "the Sidhe", a usage that is not paralleled in Irish.

 In medieval literature

 In medieval Irish literature, the names aes síde and fír síde (folk of the síd) are equivalent to the terms Tuath Dé and Tuatha Dé Danann.
 The only difference is that Tuath Dé tends to be used in contexts of legendary history and mythology.

 Writing in the 7th century, the Irish bishop Tírechán described the sídh folk as "earthly gods" (dei terreni).
 The 8th century Fiacc's Hymn says that the Irish adored the sídh folk before the coming of Saint Patrick.